Dominique chickens are the ideal dual-purpose chicken. Many chicken owners like to raise this unique chicken breed.

 Dominique Chicken is also known as pilgrim fowl, and their feathers are used to stuff the pillows.
 It is a breed of chicken that originated in the United States in the colonial period.

-This multi purpose chicken breed is valued for its meat, brown eggs and amazing soft feathers.
+This multi-purpose chicken breed is valued for its meat, brown eggs, and amazing soft feathers.
 Dominique is quite famous and was raised in many parts of the country during the 19th century.

 Feathers from Dominique chickens are softer and are used as stuffing for pillows and mattresses.

-History of Dominique chicken
+Dominique chicken free-ranging

 This is the conventional American breed of chicken known to be brought by the settlers in the eastern USA since the 1750s.
 They are thought to be brought by a pilgrimage to the USA; therefore, they are also known as Pilgrim fowl.